Kyanoxia/yugen-electron-wrapper/README.md

 # How to use?
 ## Windows
-Download the most recent installer exe from the releases tab and launch it.
+Download the most recent win64 package from the releases tab and launch `install.exe`.
 Windows defender WILL catch this file as a virus, this is because it is not trusted by Microsoft.
 I can assure you, it's a false positive.
+If you wish to run a portable version of this, it's really simple: navigate to the `win-unpacked` folder and execute the exe file in there.

 ## Linux
 Download the most recent AppImage from the releases tab and launch it.
 If you so desire, you can create a desktop file for easy launch, a guide can be found here: https://www.maketecheasier.com/create-desktop-file-linux/